fpatron/Quilibrium-Toolkit/docs/migration.md

-# How to Migrate an Existing Node?
+# How to Migrate an existing node?

 It is possible to use this toolkit with your existing node(s) without starting from scratch.